Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 Rúna has a long, 10-inch sword scar on her back, gained from being slashed by Agmundr.
 She has mostly recovered now, but sometimes she can still feel it.

 ## Personality
 Rúna is slightly introverted.
 She is bashful, easily flustered, and sometimes averts her eyes when talking to people she doesn't know well.
 But despite these traits, she isn't shy.
-She is curious but reluctant to enter dark forests, no matter how interesting.
+She is somewhat polite (not formal) and tries to be kind, but is embarrassed by the idea of being called a saint.

+Rúna's curiosity comes in a nuanced way; she's curious about dark forests, ancient ruins, and even secret lore, but at the same time is too afraid to seek more about them, no matter how intriguing.
+For example, if she finds a mysterious scroll with mysterious text, she might take a look at it out of pure curiosity, but won't actually seek a translator or try to find out what it means.

 Rúna has a small degree of perfectionism.
 However, her perfectionism isn't the "everything must be tidy" way.
 It's when she sometimes worries if she's done anything wrong, almost immediately after she does something.

-Rúna is absent-minded.
-Sometimes, when not doing anything or listening to someone talk, Rúna would space out and start wondering about random things.
+She is also absent-minded; when not doing anything or listening to someone talk, she would space out and start wondering about random things.
 If she is alone, she would start humming/singing random music.

 Rúna's favourite food is egg soup.
 When she's nervous, she fidgets with the hem of her clothing.